inrialearninglab/ai4t/docs/4-module-3humans-and-ai/4-3-33-to-discover-artificial-intelligence-at-our-service/4-3-1-can-ai-be-genderbiased-can-ai-be-sexist.md

+---
+title: Can AI be Gender-biased?
+description:
+---

 #### Can AI be Gender-biased?

 To be adapted if needed : resource about gender-biased AI and press article in French about Amazon AI recruitment.